tamarin-prover/tamarin-prover/src/002_installation.md

 Starting `tamarin-prover` without arguments will output its help message, including the paths to the installed example protocol models and all case studies from published papers.
-We recommend opening the Tutorial.spthy example file in a text editor and start exploring from there, or to continue reading this document.
+We recommend opening the [Tutorial.spthy](https://github.com/tamarin-prover/tamarin-prover/tree/develop/examples/Tutorial.spthy) example file in a text editor and start exploring from there, or to continue reading this document.
+**Note:** The `Tutorial.spthy` file can be found in the `examples` directory of the Tamarin source.

 Running ```tamarin-prover test``` will check the Maude and GraphViz versions and run some tests, its output should be: